 XML sitemaps in the Yoast SEO plugin

-The sitemap index and individual sitemaps are updated automatically as you add or remove content.
-What is more, they include the post types you want search engines to index.
-For example, Post Types marked as ‘noindex’ will not appear in the sitemap.
-To learn more about how to noindex see: How do I noindex URLs?
+Having an XML sitemap can be beneficial for SEO: it allows search engines to find and crawl your most important pages!
+The sitemap index and individual sitemaps in Yoast SEO are updated automatically as you add or remove content.
+In addition, they include the post types you want search engines to index.
+For example, Post Types marked as noindex will not appear in the sitemap.
+In this article, we’ll explain how you can enable and view your XML sitemap, how to limit the number of sitemap entries and how to add an external sitemap.

 How to enable and view the XML sitemap in Yoast SEO